iskandarputra/Agile-Git-Multi-Project-Multi-Repo-Manager/README.md

-# 🤖 Agile Git Multi-Project Multi-Repo (GIT-MPMR) Manager
+# 🤖 Agile Git Multi-Repo & Clones Manager

 This comprehensive Bash script is engineered to streamline the management of `multiple Git repositories`.
 It offers an array of functionalities for project switching, status checks, updates, TODO list management, and more.